M64GitHub/zig-select/README.md

 following prerequisites/directories and modus operandus were chosen.

 The script will expect and handle your extracted binary downloads of the zig language in your HOME/ZIG folder.
-In order to achieve flexibility, it works with directory names, at least for now:
+In order to achieve flexibility, it works with directory names, at least for now.

 ## Installation / System Setup
 - Run the script a first time to create the directories for you: